Xiaomi 13 Ultra Review: What Can It Not Do?

 The bottom line is that the Xiaomi 13 Ultra thus offers a camera system that is really like a one-stop shop when it comes to hardware and software, and it is all-around fun.
 Yes, Samsung remains the zoom leader on paper with the S23 Ultra and 10x optical zoom, but Xiaomi offers a more coherent overall concept and all-around better image quality with a smaller gap in the overall focal length range.

-I would like to leave you with a couple of paragraphs concerning the included cameras, of which I cannot say for certain at this point whether it will be a "China only" product or whether it will also be available on a global scale.
+I would like to leave you with a couple of paragraphs concerning the camera kit, of which I cannot say for certain at this point whether it will be a "China only" product or whether it will also be available on a global scale.
 There is another green case, which, unlike the black case that comes with the kit, allows you to attach a standardized and screw-on 67 mm filter.
 Actually, this is a moot point, since this functionality could have been offered in the standard case.

 Furthermore, there is a push-on and lockable handle.
 It connects to the Xiaomi 13 Ultra via Bluetooth by permanently pressing the two-stage shutter button.
 Thus, you can also use the handle as a remote control.
-When mounted to the smartphone, it facilitates photography with a better grip, offering a practical strap, zoom controls, and a shutter release which focuses when pressed lightly to capture a photo when pressed.
+When mounted to the smartphone, it facilitates photography with a better grip, offering a practical strap, zoom controls, and a shutter release that focuses when pressed lightly to capture a photo when pressed.

 Xiaomi 13 Ultra battery